nectra-xyz/nectra-core/README.md

 # Borrowing

-Users are able to deposit cBTC into Nectra as collateral to borrow nUSD through over-collateralized loans.
+Users can deposit cBTC into Nectra as collateral to borrow nUSD through over-collateralized loans.

-When opening a position, the maximum loan-to-value (LTV) of a position is 83.3%.
+The maximum Loan-to-Value (LTV) of a position is 83.3% when opening a position.
 The liquidation LTV is 90.9%.

-To close a position, users are required to repay the initial loan amount in full, in addition to any interest that has accrued.
+To close a position, users must repay the initial position debt amount in full, in addition to any accrued interest.

 ## User-Defined Interest Rate

-When opening a position, the user must specify the annual interest rate they prefer to pay.
+When opening a position, users must specify the annual interest rate they prefer to pay.

 Interest rates are specified in increments of 10 bips.
 Positions that share the same interest rate in the system are put into a “bucket”.
-Positions in the bucket can have varying collateralization ratios (c-ratios), reflecting the individual position’s level of collateral to debt ratio.
+Positions in the bucket can have varying collateralization ratios (c-ratios), reflecting the individual position’s level of collateral-to-debt ratio.
 The c-ratio is an indication of the health of the position.

 Once a position has been opened, users can adjust the position's interest rate based on their personal strategies or market conditions.

-Interest accrues over time on the borrowed nUSD within each position.
-The accumulated interest of an entire bucket (i.e., all the positions in the bucket) is charged by the system whenever an action is performed on the bucket.
+Interest accrues on a per second basis on the debt amount within each position.
+The system charges the accumulated interest of an entire bucket (i.e., all the positions in the bucket) whenever an action is performed on the bucket.
 Updating interest rates at a bucket level improves the efficiency of operations in the system and ensures regular collection of interest in the system.

 ## Opening Fee

-Upon creation of a new position, an "opening fee" of 0.25% is allocated as part of a position's debt, although it is not immediately charged.
+When creating a new position, an "opening fee" of 0.25% is allocated as part of a position's debt, although it is not immediately charged.
 As interest accrues in the position, the fee is gradually paid off and is considered fully settled once the position's interest exceeds the fee amount.
 Unless the opening fee has been fully paid, if the user reduces their interest rate the user will be charged the remaining amount and a new opening fee will be allocated.
 Increasing the interest rate of a position does not realize the fee, but it will cause the opening fee to be paid off faster due to the higher interest rate.

 Repaying debt will trigger a pro-rata portion of the outstanding fee, calculated based on the amount being repaid.
 Increasing a position's debt will result in a 0.25% charge on the increase, which will be added to the outstanding fee amount.